ahadi-analytics/sntutils/README.md

 `snt` is an R package developed by 'AHADI-Anlaytics'.
 It provides a suite of analytical tools to support the subnational tailoring (SNT) of malaria interventions, enabling evidence-based decision-making at the district level.
-It includes functions for data management and cleaning, malaria risk stratification, intervention targeting, geospatial analysis, and predictive modeling.
+It provides functions for data management, cleaning, and analysis, including malaria risk stratification and intervention targeting.

 ## :wrench: Installation
 The package is yet to be available on Cran, but can be installed using `devtools` in R. The steps are as follows: